abdelrahmanhosny/blog/tech/EDA/_posts/2019-12-06-getting-started-with-openroad-2.md

 # Prerequisites

 ## Machine specs
-To follow up with this We recommend the use of a machine with 4GB+ of RAM to build and run the tools.
+To follow up with this tutorial, we recommend the use of a machine with 4GB+ of RAM to build and run the tools.
 However, if you are using big designs, more memory is required for the tools to perform its computations in a timely manner.

 <!--more-->

 > NOTE: If you are reading this post after July 2020, the chances are that this post is obsolete and there is another up-to-date writing on OpenROAD.
 Please, see other posts on this blog or refer to the OpenROAD website.

 ## Operating system
-While the tools can theoritically be built on Linux, Windows and Mac, they have been tested only on CentOS 7.
+While the tools can theoretically be built on Linux, Windows and Mac, they have been tested only on CentOS 7.
 If you have a MacOS or a Windows machine, please, [install Docker](https://docs.docker.com/v17.09/engine/installation/) to follow up with the tutorial.

-## Install the required packges
+## Install the required packages

 ### Bare-metal